Zen and Zaatar

 Instructions

 • Chop cauliflower into florets and microwave on high for 1-2 minutes.
 I heated ½ of the florets at a time, for 1 and a half minutes each.
+Alternatively, steam until just tender.
 Cauliflower should just begin to be tender, but still maintain its texture and not become too soft.

 • In a large saucepan over medium-high heat, sauté minced garlic in olive oil until fragrant, about 2 minutes, then add cauliflower.
 After about 5 minutes, once cauliflower starts to brown, add cumin, sumac, pepper, and salt.
 Continue to cook cauliflower for about 10-15 more minutes, until most florets are browned.
 Keep an eye on the cauliflower to make sure it does not burn.

-• Meanwhile, prepare tahini sauce by whisking all ingredients for tahini together until no lumps remain.
+• Meanwhile, prepare tahini sauce by whisking all ingredients for the sauce together until no lumps remain.

 • Dry toast the pine nuts in a small saucepan over medium-high heat, stirring or shaking frequently to make sure they do not burn.
 As soon as they start to brown, after 3-5 minutes, remove from heat and set aside.